 Myocardial infarction is the technical name for a heart attack.
-A heart attack occurs when an artery leading to the heart becomes completely blocked and the heart doesn’t get enough blood or oxygen, causing cells in that area of the heart to die (called an infarct).
+A heart attack occurs when an artery leading to the heart becomes completely blocked and the heart doesn’t get enough blood or oxygen.
+Without oxygen, cells in that area of the heart die (called an infarct).

 A heart attack is a medical emergency.
-If you, or someone you know, has any of the symptoms below, call 911 immediately.
-Waiting even 15 minutes can be fatal.
-But if you get prompt medical treatment, you can limit damage to your heart.
+If you, or someone you know, has any of the symptoms below, call 9-1-1 immediately.
+If you get prompt medical treatment, you can limit damage to your heart.
+Waiting even 10 minutes can be fatal.
 Although heart attack is the leading cause of death in the United States, up to 95% of people who are hospitalized with a heart attack survive.

 Signs and Symptoms